tedmoore/schelp2/docs/Classes/TextView.md

 TextView consists of an area where **multi-line text** can be typed in and edited.
 Using the view's methods, the text can be formatted: different **font** and **text color** can be applied to parts of the text.
 Text can also be inserted, removed, and selected programmatically.
 The view can **open text documents** and load from them both **plain text**, as well as formatted text in **HTML**, although it can not save the text back to files.
-However, you can get the contents of the view using the [#-string](#-string) method and then implement saving on your own, but the -string method will only return plain text, regardless of how the contents of the view are formatted.
+However, you can get the contents of the view using the [string](#string) method and then implement saving on your own, but the -string method will only return plain text, regardless of how the contents of the view are formatted.

 ## Class Methods